-However, all ten schools visited were able to supply the required documentation and were able to continue uninterrupted participation in the scholarship programs.
+Thirteen of the fourteen schools visited were able to supply the required documentation and were able to continue uninterrupted participation in the scholarship programs.
+One school failed to demonstrate compliance, and was removed from participation in the scholarship programs.

 Florida Tax Credit Scholarship Norm-Referenced Assessment